awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 # Multi\-AZ DB cluster deployments<a name="multi-az-db-clusters-concepts"></a>

-A *Multi\-AZ DB cluster deployment* is a high availability deployment mode of Amazon RDS with two readable standby DB instances\.
+A *Multi\-AZ DB cluster deployment* is a semisynchronous, high availability deployment mode of Amazon RDS with two readable standby DB instances\.
 A Multi\-AZ DB cluster has a writer DB instance and two reader DB instances in three separate Availability Zones in the same AWS Region\.
 Multi\-AZ DB clusters provide high availability, increased capacity for read workloads, and lower write latency when compared to Multi\-AZ DB instance deployments\.

 You can import data from an on\-premises database to a Multi\-AZ DB cluster by following the instructions in [Importing data to an Amazon RDS MariaDB or MySQL database with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.